derhansen/sf_tv2fluidge/README.md

 with the same amount of content columns.
 Be sure to set a decent name to each content column, so you later can identify them when remapping from TemplaVoila content columns to backend layout content columns.

+It is important to check, that both dropdown boxes for the TemplaVoila Template Design contains a template.
+So make sure "Use Template Design" and "Subpages - Use Template Design" contains a valid template.

 If your TemplaVoila template contains FlexForm fields (e.g. input, images, ...), then you should consider to resturcture your template.